Miraj-Rahman-AI/BD-Attacks-Defenses/README.md

-# Backdoor-Attacks-in-SSL
+# Backdoor-Attack-Defense-Practice

-Practice experiments for studying backdoor attacks and defenses in Self-Supervised Learning (SSL) frameworks like BYOL, MoCo, RotNet, and Jigsaw.
-Includes poison generation, training pipelines, and visual analysis SSL vulnerabilities.
+A practical toolkit for implementing and evaluating backdoor attacks and defenses in deep learning.
+This project includes examples of popular attack methods like **BadNets** and **Blended Attack**, as well as defense strategies such as **ShrinkPad**.